dd9jn/rfc4880bis/rfc4880bis.md

 ## Supported ECC Curves

-This document references five named prime field curves, defined in [](#FIPS186) as "Curve P-256", "Curve P-384", and "Curve P-521"; and defined in [](#RFC5639) as "brainpoolP256r1", and "brainpoolP512r1".
-Further curve "Curve25519", defined in [](#RFC7748) is referenced for use with Ed25519 (EdDSA signing) and X25519 (encryption).
+This document references six named prime field curves, defined in [](#FIPS186) as "Curve P-256", "Curve P-384", and "Curve P-521"; and defined in [](#RFC5639) as "brainpoolP256r1" "brainpoolP384r1", and "brainpoolP512r1".
+Further curves "Curve25519" and "Curve448", defined in [](#RFC7748) are referenced for use with Ed25519/Ed448 (EdDSA signing) and X25519/X448 (ECDH encryption).

 The named curves are referenced as a sequence of bytes in this document, called throughout, curve OID.  [](#ecc-curve-oid) describes